 The LDX HiSpeed is the newest generation camera for 3X speed applications with improved performance.
-It is also the first 3X speed camera system to offer an upgrade path to an ultra slow-motion camera system via GV eLicenses.

-The LDX XtremeSpeed 6X camera system sets a new standard for ultra slow-motion image acquisition by introducing a workflow with instant time-to-air without a cumbersome double-action memory buffer in the camera-so that not a single moment of the action will be missed or lost.
+The LDX XtremeSpeed camera system sets a new standard for ultra slow-motion (6X) image acquisition by introducing a workflow with instant time-to-air without a cumbersome double-action memory buffer in the camera-so that not a single moment of the action will be missed or lost.

-Both cameras versions offer the highest sensitivity and image performance across all acquisition speeds while the unique AnyLightXtreme flicker reduction assures that no more irritating light flickering occurs in the replays.
+Both high frame rate cameras versions offer the highest sensitivity and image performance across all acquisition speeds while the unique AnyLightXtremeTM flicker reduction assures that no more irritating light flickering occurs in the replays.